Melbourne–Voyager collision: Collision

 During the early part of the evening, when both ships were manoeuvring together, Voyager had no difficulty maintaining her position.
 After the series of course changes which began at 20:40, intended to reverse the courses of both ships onto a northerly heading of 020° for flight operations, Voyager ended up ahead and to starboard of Melbourne.

 At 20:52, Voyager was ordered to resume her plane guard station.
-According to Melbournes ship log the order to resume plane guard, sent as Foxtrot Corpen 020 was sent at 20.54.Voyager acknowledged the order and began turning a minute later.
+According to Melbournes ship log the order to resume plane guard, sent as Foxtrot Corpen 020, was sent at 20.54.Voyager acknowledged the order and began turning a minute later.
 It was expected that Voyager would turn away from Melbourne, make a large circle, cross the carrier's stern, then advance towards Melbourne on her port side.
 Voyager did turn to starboard, away from Melbourne, but then unexpectedly turned to port.
 It was initially assumed by Melbournes bridge crew that Voyager was "fishtailing", conducting a series of zig-zag turns to slow the ship before swinging behind Melbourne, but Voyager did not alter course again.
-Recent investigations have demonstrated Melbournes bridge crew correctly interpreted Voyager action as a fishtail manoeuvre.
+Recent investigations have demonstrated Melbournes bridge crew correctly interpreted Voyagers action as a fishtail manoeuvre.

 Due to Justice Spicers report in 1964 it has been written that on Voyagers bridge, the officer of the watch and the navigator had become distracted, and Stevens was reading navigational charts, impairing his night vision.
 Recent investigations challenge this opinion by providing direct testimony of the three survivors from Voyager bridge who gave evidence at the first royal commission.
 There was no such distraction; the officer of the watch and navigator on Voyager were manoeuvring Voyager into position.
 The officer of the watch remained at the pelorus from the first to the last four signals and was watching Melbourne through the entire exercise with his binoculars.
 Captain Stevens was also seen by one witness to come out from the chart area at 20.54, several minutes before the collision, and was seen to return to his chair or near his chair before suddenly moving and giving the order "full ahead, hard astarboard" 20 seconds before the collision.